TERREMEMBER/znbase/docs/content/latest/manage/data-migration/ycql/bulk-import.md

   </li>
 </ul>

-Depending on the data volume imported, various bulk import tools can be used to load data into YugabyteDB.
-This page documents bulk import for YugabyteDB’s [Cassandra-compatible YCQL API](../../../../api/ycql).
+Depending on the data volume imported, various bulk import tools can be used to load data into ZNbaseDB.
+This page documents bulk import for ZNbaseDB’s [Cassandra-compatible YCQL API](../../../../api/ycql).

 We will first export data from existing Apache Cassandra and MySQL tables.
-Thereafter, we will import the data using the various bulk load options supported by YugabyteDB.
+Thereafter, we will import the data using the various bulk load options supported by ZNbaseDB.
 We will use a generic IoT time series data use case as a running example to illustrate the import process.

 ## Create Destination Table

-Following is the schema of the destination YugabyteDB table.
+Following is the schema of the destination ZNbaseDB table.

 ```sql
 CREATE KEYSPACE example;